lino-framework/getlino/docs/usage.rst

 .. option:: --shared-env

-    Full path to your shared :term:`virtualenv`.
+    Full path to a shared :term:`virtualenv` to be used by all new sites.

     If this is empty, every new site will get its own virgin environment.

-    A shared virtualenv makes only sense when :option:`--clone` is specified.
-In that case the default value is taken from :envvar:`VIRTUAL_ENV` environment value.
+    When configure is running as root, the default value is an empty string (you don't want a shared virtualenv on a production site).
+Otherwise the default value is taken from the :envvar:`VIRTUAL_ENV` environment value (all your sites will use a same environment).

 .. option:: --repos-base